 BANQUET & SPECIAL OCCASION ATTIRE:

-Guys: Dress should match the occasion.
+- Guys: Dress should match the occasion.

 - Banquet and class dresses/skirts must adhere to the Sabbath Attire guidelines except spaghetti straps are allowed and a halter dress with a neckline and back no lower than the parallel line from armpit to armpit front and back may be worn.

-- All young ladies must have their dresses approved by the dress committee -- No exceptions.
+- All young ladies must have their dresses approved by the dress committee – no exceptions.

-- Guys -- Shirts must always be worn in mixed company.
+- Guys – Shirts must always be worn in mixed company.

 - Spandex gym wear must be covered by regular boxer style shorts of an appropriate length.
 Tops must meet casual dress guidelines.

-- Tops may be sleeveless with shoulder fabric at least 2” wide.
+- Tops - Tops may be sleeveless with shoulder fabric at least 2” wide.
 Tops must be long enough to cover the top button of the pants or skirt.

 - Garments should not be tight or form fitting.

-Guys -- Dress slacks and a dress shirt are required attire for Friday vespers.
+- Guys -- Dress slacks and a dress shirt are required attire for Friday vespers.
 Shirts must be tucked in.
 Dress slacks and dress shirt with a necktie are required for Sabbath services.